-A moot has been defined to involve a discussion of a hypothetical case as part of an academic exercise.
-Student participants are expected to construct their own knowledge, by conducting legal research and making an active effort to interpret and abstract meaning from case, statute and scholarly writings and relating this to the “simulated reality” provided by the mooting environment.
+A moot is defined as a discussion of a hypothetical case undertaken as an academic exercise.
+Student participants are expected to construct their own knowledge, by conducting legal research and making an active effort to interpret and abstract meaning from cases, statutes and scholarly writings and relating this to the “simulated reality” provided by the mooting environment.

 The situated or experiential learning environment provided by mooting enables students to find theoretical knowledge and apply it in a practical sense.